 Credit risk is the risk that the Group will incur a loss because its customers, clients or counterparties fail to discharge their contractual obligations.
-As at 31 December 2018 and 31 December 2017, the Group has no other significant financial assets subject to credit risk except for:
+As at 31 December 2019 and 31 December 2018, the Group has no other significant financial assets subject to credit risk except for:

-Cash at banks and amounts due from credit institutions

-As at 31 December 2018, 31 December 2017, the Group placed GEL 7,813 thousand and GEL 26,472 thousand with the related party bank respectively, having ratings of BB-/B from Standard & Poor's, B1/NP (FC) & Ba3/NP (LC) from Moody's and BB-/B from Fitch Ratings.
+- Cash at banks and amounts due from credit institutions - As at 31 December 2019, 31 December 2018, the Group placed GEL 7,171 and GEL 8,850 with the related party bank respectively, having Long term ratings of BB from Standard & Poor's, Ba3/NP (LC) from Moody's and BB from Fitch Ratings. - Accounts receivable